Uniswap/v1-docs/frontend/pool.md

 Liquidity tokens are minted to track the relative proportion of total reserves that each liquidity provider has contributed. `min_liquidity` is used in combination with `max_tokens` and `ethAmount` to bound the rate at which liquidity tokens are minted.
 For the first liquidity provider, `min_liquidity` does not do anything and can be set to 0.

 Transaction `deadline` is used to set a time after which a transaction can no longer be executed.
-This limits the "free option" problem, where Ethereum miners can hold signed transactions and execute them based off market movements.
+This limits the "free option" problem, where Ethereum miners can hold signed transactions and execute them based on market movements.

 ## Remove Liquidity